 My students love grammar games.
 I would encourage you to wait until they have had ample practice with the skill before turning them loose on one, however, because they typically require more independence on the students’ part for recognizing and monitoring correct and incorrect answers.
 I’ve created several grammar games to use in my high school classroom, and they are always a hit.

 Use short video clips to add a different angle to your instruction.
 This one from Ted-Ex is an awesome example of an Oxford Comma video I’ve used, and this one from Shmoop keeps things light and humorous.
-Sometimes I feel like I’m hitting my head against a brick wall by telling students not to use a comma with a conjunction if that conjunction is not joining two complete thoughts, but if my students hear it explained a different way from someone else, sometimes it clicks.
+Sometimes if my students hear grammar explained a different way from someone else, it clicks.

 Many websites, like No Red Ink, Every Day Edits, Kahn Academy, and Grammar Flip offer interactive, technologically geared exercises and means for students to reinforce the grammar instruction YOU introduced.
-Playing games and answering questions on the computer can put a more positive, enjoyable twist on repetition.
+Playing games and answering questions digitally can put a more positive, enjoyable twist on repetition.

 Mix together a combination of all these ideas, and create station activities for students.
 They can work together in different ways to practice the skills you have already introduced through direct instruction while you walk around listening, monitoring, and helping whenever students need you.